 According to Blastr, O'Barr has reportedly been in contact with former "Smallville" and "Being Human" actor Sam Witwer for some time about the role and believes the actor has "the look and ability" to portray Eric Draven.
 However O'Barr still needs to convince director Corin Hardy of the choice:

 "O'Barr said he still needs to convince Hardy of the choice, but when Evans exited, he phoned »

 - Garth Franklin

-The Fox network has ordered the script for a pilot for a one-hour series adapted from Essential Media and Entertainment.s trio of telepics starring Guy Pearce as a former criminal lawyer turned private investigator and debt collector.
+Chernin Entertainment, which has a first-look deal with Fox, had pitched the idea of a one-hour series adapted from Essential Media and Entertainment.s trio of telepics starring Guy Pearce as a former criminal lawyer turned private investigator and debt collector.